-Students who find it necessary to withdraw from the University should consult the Director of Student Retention in Old Main 106B.
+Students who find it necessary to withdraw from the University should consult the Coordinator of Student Retention in Classroom Building 108.
 Instructions for following the appropriate withdrawal procedure will be provided.
 This procedure is extremely important both to the student and to the University because such things as course grades, refunds, bills, financial aid, and on-campus housing are involved.
 If students do feel it necessary to withdraw from school, they are advised to do so before the deadline for dropping classes, which is the Friday of the 12th week in a semester.
 After this date, students will receive grades in their classes, even if they have not been attending them.
-To avoid establishing a record of failing grades, students should pay attention to this deadline and contact the Office of Student Services in Old Main 107.
+To avoid establishing a record of failing grades, students should pay attention to this deadline.